Institutional Investment Is Bullish for Crypto But We Want Retail Traders

 After a slow start, the flood gates appear to be opening.

 Consensus was abuzz with announcements from major household names like Microsoft, eBay, and Whole Foods.
 Bakkt may finally be launching as early as July.
 And (apart from another delayed Bitcoin ETF decision) even U.S. regulators appear to be thawing.
-But while institutional support is bullish for the ecosystem in general, at Digitex, we’re firmly focused on retail traders.
+But while institutional support is bullish for the ecosystem in general, at Digitex, we’re firmly focused on retail Betfair Traders.

 A Tidal Wave of Institutional Investment in Blockchain